cbisiere/tiny-prolog2/README.md

 ## Execution

 A Prolog program to execute is a text file containing both the program rules and the queries.
 Rules are written using the old "Marseille syntax".
 Each query starts with a `->`and ends with a `;`.
 The end of the text file, or, alternatively, an additional `;`, ends the program.
+Lines in the input file can have any length.

 For instance, the file `examples/permu.pro` contains four rules and two queries: